lewandowski/css-groundhog/src/progresscircle/README.md

 ## Progress circle versions

 The Groundhog progresscircle has variable versions in differing colors and states:

+* with & without an icon
+* thin & bold
+* color-themed
+* warning state

 ## Including a progresscircle